-Individual results on the size of the plants in the germination and initial growth phenophases for onions are correlated with the development of seed germination for all variants,
+Individual results on the size of the plants in the germination and initial growth phenophases for onions are correlated with the development of seed germination for all variants, except CS9 that presents large errors (Fig. 4).

 Fig. 4.
 Graphic representation of the onion plants dimensions at the end of the experiment